wren-lang/wren/doc/site/classes.markdown

       }
     }

-## This
+## Method Scope

-**TODO: Integrate this into the page better.**
+Up to this point, "[scope][]" has been used to talk exclusively about [variables][].
+In a procedural language like C, or a functional one like Scheme, that's the only kind of scope there is.
+But object-oriented languages like Wren introduce another kind of scope: *object scope*.
+It contains the methods that are available on an object.
+When you write:

+[scope]: variables.html#scope
+[variables]: variables.html

+    :::wren
+    unicorn.isFancy

+You're saying "look up the method `isFancy` in the scope of the object `unicorn`".
+In this case, the fact that you want to look up a *method* `isFancy` and not a *variable* `isFancy` is explicit.
+That's what `.` does and the object to the left of the period is the object you want to look up the method on.

+### `this`

+Things get more interesting when you're inside the body of a method.
+When the method is called on some object and the body is being executed, you often need to access that object itself.
+You can do that using `this`.

+    :::wren
+    class Unicorn {
+      name { "Francis" }

+      printName() {
+        System.print(this.name) //> Francis
+      }
+    }

-The special `this` keyword works sort of like a variable, but has special behavior.
+The `this` keyword works sort of like a variable, but has special behavior.
 It always refers to the instance whose method is currently being executed.
 This lets you invoke methods on "yourself".

 It's an error to refer to `this` outside of a method.
-However, it's perfectly fine to use it inside a function contained in a method.
-When you do, `this` still refers to the instance whose method is being called.
+However, it's perfectly fine to use it inside a [function][] contained in a method.
+When you do, `this` still refers to the instance whose *method* is being called.

+[function]: functions.html

 This is unlike Lua and JavaScript which can "forget" `this` when you create a callback inside a method.
 Wren does what you want here and retains the reference to the original object.

-(In technical terms, a function's closure includes `this`.)
+(In technical terms, a function's closure includes `this`.
+Wren can do this because it makes a distinction between methods and functions.)

+### Implicit `this`

+Using `this.` every time you want to call a method on yourself works, but it's tedious and verbose, which is why some languages don't require it.
+You can do a "self send" by calling a method (or getter or setter) without any explicit
+receiver:

+    :::wren
+    class Unicorn {
+      name { "Francis" }

+      printName() {
+        System.print(name) //> Francis
+      }
+    }

+Code like this gets tricky when you there is also a variable outside of the class with the same name.
+Consider:

+    :::wren
+    var name = "variable"

+    class Unicorn {
+      name { "Francis" }

+      printName() {
+        System.print(name) // ???
+      }
+    }

+Should `printName()` print "variable" or "Francis"?
+A method body has a foot in each of two worlds.
+It is surrounded by the lexical scope where it's defined in the program, but it also has the object scope of the methods on `this`.

+Which scope wins?
+Every language has to decide how to handle this and there is a surprising plethora of approaches.
+Wren's approach to resolving a name inside a method works like this:

+1. If there is a local variable inside the method with that name, that wins.
+2. Else, if the name starts with a lowercase letter, treat it like a method on `this`.
+3. Otherwise, look for a variable with that name in the surrounding scope.

+So, in the above example, we hit case #2 and it prints "Francis".
+Distinguishing self sends from outer variables based on the *case* of the first letter in the name probably seems crazy but it works surprisingly well.
+Method names are lowercase in Wren.
+Class names are capitalized.

+Most of the time, when you're in a method and want to access a name from outside of the class, it's usually the name of some other class.
+This rule makes that work.

+Here's an example that shows all three cases:

+    :::wren
+    var shadowed = "surrounding"
+    var lowercase = "surrounding"
+    var Capitalized = "surrounding"

+    class Scope {
+      shadowed { "object" }
+      lowercase { "object" }
+      Capitalized { "object" }

+      test() {
+        var shadowed = "local"

+        System.print(shadowed) //> local
+        System.print(lowercase) //> object
+        System.print(Capitalized) //> surrounding
+      }
+    }

+It's a bit of a strange rule, but Ruby works more or less the same way.

 ## Constructors

+We've seen how to define kinds of objects and how to declare methods on them.
-Unicorns can prance around now (as well as a bunch of weird operators that don't make sense outside of these examples), but we don't actually *have* any unicorns to do it.
-To create instances of a class, we need a *constructor*.
-You can define one like so:
+Our unicorns can prance around, but we don't actually *have* any unicorns to do it.
+To create *instances* of a class, we need a *constructor*.
+You define one like so:

     :::wren
     class Unicorn {